-Working in in the Mt Coot-tha reserve along Taringa Parade, Taringa this group continues to transform what was previously a grassy paddock to a native bushland patch.
+Working in the Mt Coot-tha reserve along Taringa Parade, Taringa this group continues to transform what was previously a grassy paddock to a native bushland patch.
 For more information phone Habitat Brisbane Officer West on 07 3403 8888.

 Heather's Patch Bushcare Group

-Working in in the Mt Coot-tha reserve along Taringa Parade, Taringa, this group works on the removal of weed species and replacing them with native vegetation.
+Working in the Mt Coot-tha reserve along Taringa Parade, Taringa, this group works on the removal of weed species and replacing them with native vegetation.
 The group has had great success over the years and continues to expand the area they actively manage.
 For more information phone Heather McGrath on 07 3378 5960.

 Bob Wilson/ Riaweena Street Bushcare Group

 This group works on Riaweena Street, The Gap, west of Illowra Street.
 The group have spent many years removing the infestation of Cat’s Claw and Madeira Vine upstream of the footbridge to School Road.
 For more information phone Bob Whiteman on 07 3300 6585.

 BRAIN focusses on the restoration of a rainforest remnant at Glenella Street, The Gap.
 The group also has a strong educational component holding regular working bees, producing rainforest relevant literature and managing the BRAIN (Brisbane Rainforest Active and Information Network) website.

 Chaprowe Road Bushcare Group